top of page

 1. Limit the Number of Bank Accounts

 Having accounts in too many banks can lead to confusion and management difficulties.
-We recommends maintaining relationships with just two large banks.
-This provides a backup if one account is frozen or faces technical issues.
-It is crucial to choose banks with robust IT infrastructure (like HDFC, ICICI, or SBI) to ensure seamless online operations from abroad.
+I recommend maintaining relationships with just two large banks.
+This strategy provides a backup if one account is frozen or faces technical issues.
+It's crucial to choose banks with robust IT infrastructure, such as HDFC, ICICI, or SBI, to ensure seamless online operations from abroad.

 2. Understand NRE and NRO Accounts